RidhimaGupta4/UK-Cost-of-Living/README.md

 ## 📄 Licence

-MIT — free to use, adapt, and extend for your own portfolio or research.
+MIT — free to use and adapt
 ---

 ## 🙋 Author